Mspawan/BookStore_FullStack_fork/README.md

 #### Open (unauthenticated) endpoints

-Following is the list of endpoints that **does not require authentication** and are available to all users.
+Following is the list of endpoints that **do not require authentication** and are available to all users.

 ##### GET